-Companies that carry inventory such as manufacturers, distributors and retailers always need to be on the lookout for better ways to manage inventory availability in order to reduce their inventory carrying costs and improve profitability.
+Companies that carry inventory such as manufacturers, distributors, and retailers always need to be on the lookout for better ways to manage inventory availability in order to reduce their inventory carrying costs and improve profitability.

-Carrying inventory serves important operational purpose – it reduces the time a company needs in order to serve its customers.
-It is quicker for the distributor to deliver the goods to the customer if inventory is placed in nearby warehouse.
-Similarly, in case of manufacturing, finished goods inventory allows shipment on the same day instead of asking the customer to wait until the item is produced.
-With the immediate availability of raw materials and parts, it is possible start production when a make-to-order product is ordered.
+Carrying inventory serves an important operational purpose – it reduces the time a company needs in order to serve its customers.
+It is quicker for the distributor to deliver the goods to the customer if the inventory is placed in a nearby warehouse.
+Similarly, in the case of manufacturing, finished goods inventory allows shipment on the same day instead of asking the customer to wait until the item is produced.
+With the immediate availability of raw materials and parts, it is possible to start production when a make-to-order product is ordered.

 There are only two basic parts of inventory management: